atong01/website/content/authors/admin/_index.md

 machine learning and life sciences led by [Michael Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/) and funded by the Boehringer Ingelheim Foundation.
 If you're interested in PhD, Postdoc, or Visiting researcher positions please feel free to reach out via email!
-PhD applications for fall 2026 will open soon.

 Previously, I was briefly an assistant professor at [Duke University](https://duke.edu).
 Before that I did my postdoc with [Yoshua